goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 That's it!!!
 Really straightforward and dangerous 🙃.

-* Easily cast a struct variable to another: Rust protects the programmer a lot.
-More importantly, it protects the programmer from themselves.
-Let's say you want to convert a variable from one struct type to another struct type.
+* Easily cast a struct variable to another: Rust is a strict programming language.
+This can make learning the language a chore.
+One of the reasons why it's strict is because it tries to protect the programmer from the clever version of themselves.
+Let's say you want to convert a variable from one struct type to another.
 In Rust, we want to achieve something like this:

 ```rust
 struct Person {